koendv/micropython-spiram/README.md

 - The board has a trace from processor SPI pin to the SPI memory ic, and from processor SPI pin to the board DuPont connectors.
 At low speeds this is not a problem, but at high speeds the trace to the DuPont connector will cause reflections.

 - The STM32H7A3VIT6 is pin-compatible with STM32H750VBT6, so you do not have to modify the pcb.
-For new designs you might consider the STM32H7A3VIT6Q.
-The difference between STM32H7A3VIT6 and STM32H7A3VIT6Q is that the STM32H7A3VIT6Q has built in switching power supplies.

 ## Links
 ### WeAct-TC/MiniSTM32H7xx